 Before we go through the packing list, we wanted to share some tips to help you pick what to bring with you on safari.

-Clothing Color for Safari
+Clothing Colour for Safari

 How Easy is it to Wash?